PsychNeuro/ed1/book/glossary.md

 is the +paradigm of psychology that followed +behaviorism, overcoming the objection to studying internal mental states in part by adopting information processing models based on the computer technologies emerging in the 1960's.
 Thus, this field focused on the +cognitive processes such as memory, problem solving, and language comprehension that have counterparts in the computer world.

 #### compression
 is one of the three C's principles, reflecting the strong tendency of the brain to simplify or compress information, to the point that we can actually make sense of it.
-This process starts in the individual +neuron.
+This process starts in the individual +neuron, which receives thousands of inputs and only communicates one output signal.

 #### cones
 are the color-sensitive +receptors in the +retina predominantly located in the central +fovea and surrounding visual field.
 There are three different color sensitivities: low frequency (red), medium frequency (green), and high frequency (blue), and all of the colors of the rainbow are encoded as different mixtures of these three primary colors.